ssakhavi/pragmatic-mentor/content/about.md

 Skills and Achievements:

-* Mentored apprentices under the AISG apprenticeship program
+* Mentored apprentices under the AISG apprenticeship program (AIAP)
 * Supervised students from Republic Polytechnic (RP) under there specialist diploma program
 * Successfully completed POC trials at multiple healthcare institutes
 * Actively involved as a product manager in the software project development.
 * Trained hundreds of nurses for the use of the KroniKare wound scanner application
+* Help with the implementation of ISO 13485 and IEC 62304.

 ## Acedemic Background